TraceyZhong/TraceyZhong.github.io/_posts/2019-03-12-fundamentals.md

 - pitch: the rate of sound vibration
 - dynamics: the strength of sound vibrations
-- tone color, timber: sound quality depending on the instrumetns or voices that produce them (e.g. bright, warm, ringing, hollow or brassy)
+- tone color, timber: sound quality depending on the instruments or voices that produce them (e.g. bright, warm, ringing, hollow or brassy)
 - overtone: a musical tone which is a part of the harmonic series above a fundamental note, and may be heard with it.
 -rhythm: the actual arrangement of durations